WalletScrutiny/WalletScrutinyCom/_iphone/de.fuf.bitbucks-io.md

 issue:
 icon: de.fuf.bitbucks-io.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-31
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: bit_bucks
 providerLinkedIn:
-providerFacebook:
+providerFacebook: bitbucks.io
 providerReddit:

 redirect_from:

 ---

+According to their website:

+> **Pay safely and securely**<br>
+  Your Bitcoin is multi-signature protected and will be securely stored in the safest wallets.
+Even if you lose your mobile phone, you will not lose your credit.

+  This is a custodial app and thus **not verifiable**